Module 3: Metrics and logs for agentic applications

 Grafana AI Agent Metrics showing token usage and tool call success rate

-The 4 stat panels at the top show:
+The 4 stat panels at the top of this section show:

 • Active Chat Sessions: live WebSocket connections.
 How many users are chatting right now?